Subject: Tool at Fantes - potato nest [and sub-thread]

 > vegetables in cubes.

 That's interesting.
-I somehow thought of using shredded potatoes, but I like
+I somehow thought of using shredded potatoes, but I like the idea of thin slices.
+Very appetizing!

-From: Pandora <mirybranca[at]alice.it>
+From: Pandora (mirybranca at alice.it)

 Date: Sun, 14 May 2006 10:34:41 +0200